paulch42/lean-spec/md/lib/Temporal.md

   i.ends - i.starts
 ```

-The interval commencing a date/time for a given duration.
+The interval commencing at a date/time lasting for a given duration.

 ```lean
 def intervalOf (dtg : DTG) (dur : Duration) : Interval :=